 |Above: A reconstruction of Walter Anniss' medal group as it would have appeared had he survived to wear it.
 From left

-to right: the George V Army LS&GC Medal, the Queen's South Africa Medal with the clasps
+to right: the George V Army Long Service &Good Conduct Medal, the Queen's South Africa Medal with the clasps

 "Paardeberg", "Driefontein", "Relief of Kimberley" and "Transvaal" and the King's South Africa Medal with the

-clasps "1901" and "1902", the 1914-15 Star, The British War Medal, the Victory Medal and the 1911
+clasps "1901" and "1902", the 1914-15 Star, The British War Medal, the British WWI Victory Medal and the 1911

 |Below: The reverse of Walter Anniss' photograph showing the inscription to his brother and sister.
 Various pencil notations made by others over the years can also be seen.
 Residue

-remains of prefforated paper tape on the right and left sides of the card were probably placed there to
+from a modern price tag/label can be seen in the upper right hand corner.
+The remains of preforated paper tape on the right and left sides of the card were probably placed there to

 hold a protective paper cover over the face of the photograph prior to Anniss posting it home to his family from India in 1904.